debezium/debezium-examples/distributed-caching/README.md

 ## Configure the Debezium connector

-Register the connector that to stream outbox changes from the order service:
+Register the connector that to stream changes from the order service:

 ```console
 $ http PUT http://localhost:8083/connectors/order-connector/config < register-postgres.json